gcmd/gcmd.github.io/_posts/2021-01-25-Build-on-Ubuntu-2004.md

 an Intel PC.
 The main issue is that several required packages are not in the 20.04 repositories.
-As a workaround it is possible to add the Ubuntu 18.04 repo to Ubuntu 20.04 in order to install those packages in order to build gnome-commander.
+As a workaround it is possible to add the Ubuntu 18.04 repo to Ubuntu 20.04 in order to install those packages in order to build GCDR.
 Once this is done it is probably a good idea to disconnect from the Ubuntu 18.04 repo.

 ## Part 1 - Installation from source

-The first step is to create a development environment with the necessary tools to compile gnome-commander.
+The first step is to create a development environment with the necessary tools to compile GCDR.
 This can be done on an existing Ubuntu installation or to a new installation on a test computer or a virtual machine.
 Starting from scratch: